zabbix-byte/cefpythonX/docs/Tutorial.md

 specified, which causes the browser to initially navigate to Google website.
 Let's analyze the code from that example:

-1. `from cefpython3 import cefpython as cef` - Import the cefpython module and make a short "cef" alias
+1. `from cefpythonx import cefpython as cef` - Import the cefpython module and make a short "cef" alias
 2. `sys.excepthook = cef.ExceptHook` - Overwrite Python's default
    exception handler so that all CEF sub-processes are reliably